auth0/docs/articles/scopes/preview/index.md

 <strong>Heads up!</strong> This article describes the latest Auth0 implementation, according to the <a href="/api-auth">API Authorization flows</a>.
 If you are looking for the legacy Scopes doc refer to <a href="/scopes">Scopes</a>.
 </div>

-In OpenID Connect (OIDC) we have the notion of __scopes__, or __claims__.
+In OpenID Connect (OIDC) we have the notion of __claims__.
 These are strings, sent as part of the `scope` request parameter.
 These claims can be standard (as defined by the specification) or custom.

-Scopes are used in the following cases:
+Claims are used in the following cases:

-- When you want to get an `id_token` in the response.
-In this case, you need to include `openid` as part of the `scope` request parameter: `scope=openid`.

 - When you want to get additional user information, like email or picture.
 For details refer to [Standard Claims](#standard-claims).

-- When you want to access an API.
+- When you want to have granular access control to your API.
 In this case, you need to define custom scopes for your API and add these values  as part of the `scope` request parameter, for example: `scope=read:contacts`.
 For details refer to [API Scopes](#api-scopes).

 ## Standard Claims